August 21, 2025 (5mo ago) — last updated November 27, 2025 (2mo ago)

-Master PV, EV, AC, CPI, and SPI to forecast costs and schedules, spot risks early, and control project performance.
+Master PV, EV, AC, CPI, and SPI to forecast costs and schedules, spot risks early, and keep projects on track.

 ← Back to blog

-Cover Image for Earned Value Management (EVM): Guide & Metrics
+Cover Image for Earned Value Management (EVM) Guide & Key Metrics

-When budgets and schedules don’t match reality, Earned Value Management (EVM) gives a clear, objective view of project performance and forecasts final cost and schedule.
-Learn PV, EV, AC, CPI, and SPI, and use practical steps and tools to spot issues early and keep projects on track.
+When budgets and schedules don’t match reality, Earned Value Management (EVM) gives a clear, objective view of project performance and a grounded forecast of final cost and schedule.
+Learn PV, EV, and AC, and use CPI and SPI to spot risks early and keep projects on track.

 Author: (original author — unchanged)